Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Empirical Evaluation

 \section{Empirical Evaluation}

 Our empirical evaluation comprises three parts.
 First, we explain the basic setup of our experiments.
-Second, we present the results of an ablation study that investigates the effects of our $\texttt{mixup}$ extension.
-Third, we compare the performance of \texttt{annot-mix} to state-of-the-art multi-annotator classification approaches.
-Code and further details to reproduce all experiments are available in our repository.
+Second, we present the results of an ablation and hyperparameter study.
+Third, we compare the performance of \texttt{annot-mix} to mostly state-of-the-art multi-annotator classification approaches.
+Code and further details on how to reproduce all experiments are available in our repository.\footnote{ Our GitHub repository is accessible via \github.}